barracuda-cloudgen-access/docs/fyde-cli/batch-mode-operations.md

 fyde-cli supports adding and editing most record types in batch mode, using data contained in JSON or CSV files.

-When performing operations in batch mode, reading data from a file, there are four relevant flags:
+## Common flags

+Commands that support batch mode operations have four common flags:

  - `--from-file` specifies the filename from where to read the data
  - `--file-format` specifies the format of the file (`json` or `csv`).
 Can be omitted if JSON is used